Pumpkin season is in full swing and I am HERE FOR IT.

 Let the pancakes cool completely at room temperature, then store in an air-tight container for up to one week.
 I find that glass tupperware stays fresh the longest!

 Let the pancakes cool completely at room temperature, then place in a single layer on parchment paper on a sheet pan and flash freeze for 30 minutes.
 After 30 minutes, divide the pancakes into servings, wrap in plastic wrap, and store in a ziploc bag and store for up to 3 months.

 Place 3 pancakes in a single layer on a plate and warm in the microwave for 20-30 seconds.
 Another great option is using a toaster oven!

-Pop the pancakes in the toaster or toaster oven until they're thawed and warm.
+Pop the pancakes in the toaster or toaster oven for 2-3 minutes until they're thawed and warm.
 For the best results, allow the pancakes to thaw overnight in the fridge, then warm in the microwave.

 Sure!
 You'll need to double the recipe.
 Then, spray a regular sheet pan with cooking spray, pour the pancake batter in, and bake for 15 min at 425°F. If you're adding chocolate chips, sprinkle them in a single layer on top of the batter.
 Don't fold them in or they will sink to the bottom of the sheet pan.

 You can find the original Kodiak Cakes buttermilk pancake mix at almost every grocery store and supermarket.
 The special mixes like the gluten free pancake mix or the plant based mix might be a bit harder to find, but you can order them here on Amazon.